cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-definition.md

 </p>

 !!! info
-    Users with the role `ROLE_TRAINING_ADMINISTRATOR` are able to see all of the training definitions.
+    Users with the role `ROLE_TRAINING_ADMINISTRATOR` can see all of the training definitions.

 ??? pencil "Edit"